jaykay12/tech/_posts/2020-10-30-design-patterns.md

 - Used in such applications in which object’s state is continuously changing and the user may decide to rollback or undo the changes at any point.

 <ins>**Constituents:**</ins>:
-- Originator: Creates & rolls back a Memento.
+- Originator – Creates & rolls back a Memento.
-- Caretaker: Manages & keeps track of multiple Mementos.
+- Caretaker – Manages & keeps track of multiple Mementos.
-- Memento: Lock box that is written and read by the Originator, and shepherded by the Caretaker.
+- Memento – Lock box that is written and read by the Originator, and shepherded by the Caretaker.
   - Is an Immutable object so that once created, its state couldn't be changed.

 `Article.java`